myr-onl/aspen-dev-local/README.md

 A Docker Compose setup for developing [Aspen Discovery](https://github.com/Aspen-Discovery/aspen-discovery) locally against an external ILS.
 Built on top of the prod `docker/` setup in the main repo, with two changes:

-1. Your local clone is **bind-mounted** over `/usr/local/aspen-discovery` — edits in your IDE are live instantly, no rebuild needed.
+1. Your local clone is **bind-mounted** over `/usr/local/aspen-discovery`, meaning edits in your IDE are live instantly, no rebuild needed.
 2. Optional **Xdebug** support via `host.docker.internal`.

----

 ## Directory structure

-Place this folder next to your cloned repo:
+Place this folder next to your cloned repo.
+For example:

 ```
 ~/Git/